hildogjr/tips/PROGRAMMING.md

 * ###### Good:
 ```
-total = result1 + result2; // Aggregation of the past results of the calculation.
+total = result1 + result2; // Aggregation of the past results of the history.
 ```

 * ###### Bad: